PASTAplus/PEP/peps/pep-9.md

 ## Introduction

 Protecting digital resources through access control is paramount to the EDI Identity and Access Management (IAM) model (see [PEP-7](./pep-7.md)).
 Digital resources in the EDI ecosystem can be anything, inlcuding the elements of a data package (e.g., metadata, quality report, or data), web-service API methods, the scope values of data package identifiers, web-application actions (e.g., forms or links), or metadata models created and edited in *ezEML*.
+These resources require protection from malicious and non-malicious actions through the use of access control rules (ACRs), which codify how a user of an EDI application may act upon a resource.

 The following PEP proposes the development of an *authorization service* that unifies access control across all EDI applications.
 It will improve application scalability and eliminate idiosyncratic access control behavior of "stove-pipe" solutions.
 A single *authorization service* will greatly improve EDI's IAM model in three ways: